Service Details

 • View total number of triggers, number of active and inactive triggers.

 • Click on a trigger will display a right-side panel with the details of the selected trigger, including general details and DQL filter details.
-Also, it allows you to perform the following trigger actions:

-• Copy Trigger ID
+• Copy Trigger and Service IDs

 • Edit DQL Filter